hkamran80/music-analyzer/README.md

-# Music Analyzer
+# Acoustats
-Music Analyzer is like Spotify Wrapped®, but year-round.
+Acoustats is like Spotify Wrapped®, but year-round.

 ## Analyzer
 The analyzer is the entire backbone of the system.
 It's what talks to Last.fm's API to get a user's recently played tracks.
 It's also asynchronous, because otherwise it takes forever (40+ minutes synchronous, 10-15 minutes asynchronous).